Marketing & business development success

 a key business activity

-The reason professional services marketing is unique, lies in the firm’s business model.
+The reason professional services marketing is unique, lies in business model of a professional services firm.

 In accounting, consulting, engineering, HR, and law firms there are no raw materials that are turned into tangible products to market or sell.